Aolis/AolisEngine/README.md

-# AolisEngine
+# Aolis Engine
-Planned engine for implementation in Trial of Aolis
+The planned engine for implementation in the Trial of Aolis game.